Department of Pediatrics

 Content

-During the third year of training two blocks are spent on clinical service, one at Texas Children's Hospital and one at Ben Taub Hospital.
-Third-year fellows serve a supervisory role on the team closely simulating being an independent attending to prepare them for practice after fellowship.
+***During the third year of training fellows serve a supervisory role on the team closely simulating being an independent attending to prepare them for practice after fellowship.
 They lead rounds, provide teaching to residents and NNPs and manage the patients with advisory mentorship from the service attending.
-In addition to clinical service, third-year fellows gain experience with the High-Risk Obstetrical Team at the Texas Children’s Hospital Pavilion for Women.
+In addition to clinical service, third-year fellows gain experience with a 2-week Elective of their choice, 2-week experience in WT Level 2 NICU Care, and 2-weeks with the High-Risk Obstetrical Team at the Texas Children’s Hospital Pavilion for Women.

-TCH West Tower Level 4/PFW NICU (Q5 Call) 1
+TCH West Tower Level 4/PFW NICU Level 31

 Heading